cmanage1/cmanage1.github.io/_pages/about.md

 graduate student @ [Georgia Tech](https://www.cc.gatech.edu/) CS 🐝.

-worked with a bunch of tech (go, svn, ruby, unix) but specialized in python 🐍 and react.
+worked with a bunch of tech (go, git, ruby, unix) but specialized in python 🐍 and react.

 mostly a generalist 👷, i just like solving problems!